eligonzalez/seminar/README.md

 # Git seminar

-This repository is meant to be a *kata*, to practice Git a bit!
+This repositorda<ddgx cgcdfyt is meant to be a *kata*, to practice Git a bit!